Analytical and Computational Foundations

 Statistical Models and Methods

-The first part of this module provides an introduction to statistical concepts and methods and the second part introduces a wide range of techniques used in a variety of quantitative subjects.
-The key concepts of inference including estimation and hypothesis testing will be described as well as practical data analysis and assessment of model adequacy alongside other topics.
+The first part of this module provides an introduction to statistical concepts and methods and the second introduces a wide range of techniques used in a variety of quantitative subjects.
+The key concepts of inference including estimation and hypothesis testing will be described as well as practical data analysis and assessment of model adequacy.
 You will have a combination of lectures, example and problem classes each week.

 Contemporary Economic Policy